iffybooks/host-a-website-at-home/README.md

 &nbsp;

-You'll see a prompt that reads "Configuration cannot work properly without a working internet connection."
-Press any key to continue.
+❏ You'll see a prompt that reads **"Configuration cannot work properly without a working internet connection."** Press any key to continue.

 <img src="images/vlcsnap-2024-05-04-18h12m53s220_border.png" />

 &nbsp;

-Use the down arrow key to select the `Network` menu, then press enter.
+❏ Use the down arrow key to select the `Network` menu, then press enter.

 <img src="images/vlcsnap-2024-05-04-18h13m01s027.png" />

 &nbsp;

-Use the down arrow key to select the `WiFi` menu, then press enter.
+❏ Use the down arrow key to select the `WiFi` menu, then press enter.

 <img src="images/vlcsnap-2024-05-04-18h13m11s710.png" />

 &nbsp;

-You'll see a list of available wi-fi networks.
+❏ You'll see a list of available wi-fi networks.
 Select your home network, then press enter. *(Note: Some routers let you create a secondary wi-fi network, intended to keep IoT (Internet of Things) devices like security cameras separate from your primary network.
 If you're planning to leave your server connected to wi-fi, you may want to use your router's IoT network as a security precaution.)*

 <img src="images/vlcsnap-2024-05-04-18h13m15s945.png" />

 &nbsp;

-Enter your password at the prompt.
+❏ Enter your password at the prompt.

 <img src="images/vlcsnap-2024-05-04-18h13m28s733.png" />

 &nbsp;

-Use the arrow keys to select `Quit`, then press enter.
+❏ Use the arrow keys to select `Quit`, then press enter.

 <img src="images/vlcsnap-2024-05-04-18h13m57s055.png" />

 &nbsp;

-Use the arrow keys to select `Back` , then press enter.
+❏ Use the arrow keys to select `Back` , then press enter.

 <img src="images/vlcsnap-2024-05-04-18h14m41s289.png" />

 &nbsp;

-Now select `Exit`, then press enter to close the configuration menu.
+❏ Now select `Exit`.
+Then press **enter** to close the configuration menu.

 <img src="images/vlcsnap-2024-05-04-18h14m47s352.png" />